wesselb/mlkernels/README.md

  diag=[4.
 4. 4.
 4. 4.
 4. 4.
 4. 4.
 4.]>
 ```

-You can convert these structured primitives to regular NumPy/TensorFlow/PyTorch/JAX
+You can eventually convert structured primitives to regular
-arrays by calling `B.dense`:
+NumPy/TensorFlow/PyTorch/JAX arrays by calling `B.dense`:

 ```python
 >>> import lab as B